 Website cloning is the process of creating a replica of your existing website design or content to create a new website with ease.
-Website cloning lets developers and designers create blueprints, test compatibility, perform updates safely before implementing the changes on your live website.
+Website cloning lets developers and designers create blueprints, test compatibility, and perform updates safely before implementing the changes on your live website.

 In this guide, I will cover a few of the use cases where website cloning can solve the problem and then discuss several ways to clone a WordPress website.

 When Do You Need to Copy a Website?

 Creating an exact copy of a website is something that every WordPress power user should be able to do.
 This is particularly helpful for web agencies that run several websites across multiple WordPress hosting providers.
 Whenever an issue arises, they can create a copy of the client’s website and try out various fixes until the problem is resolved.

 Here are a few use-cases when you might need to clone a website.